This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-The Supreme Court of Canada has described the conspiracy provision as 'one of the pillars' of Canadian competition legislation and has stated that this provision is 'central to Canadian public policy in the economic sector'.4 Various heads of Canada's Competition Bureau have also made it clear that combating cartels, both domestic and international, is a top-enforcement priority.5 As a reflection of this commitment, there have been almost 80 corporate and individual convictions under section 45 and related provisions in the past 15 years, involving fines of close to C$250 million.
+The Supreme Court of Canada has described the cartel prohibition as 'one of the pillars' of Canadian competition legislation and has stated that this prohibition is 'central to Canadian public policy in the economic sector'.2 Various heads of Canada's Competition Bureau have also made it clear that combating cartels, both domestic and international, is a top-enforcement priority.3 As a reflection of this commitment, there have been over 80 corporate and individual convictions or cartel-related offences in the past 15 years, involving fines of approximately C$250 million.
 Most notable in this regard were the convictions imposed in connection with the international bulk vitamins cartel, in which the aggregate fines levied against 12 corporations and three individuals exceeded C$95 million, including the largest-ever fine to be imposed against a single defendant (C$48 million).

 As a matter of Canadian criminal law, the prosecution (or Crown) must prove each and every element of an offence beyond reasonable doubt for a court to render a guilty verdict.
 In PANS, the Supreme Court of Canada held that the following elements must be proven to establish the offence under section 45(1)(c): the existence of a conspiracy, combination, agreement or arrangement to which the accused was a party; that the conspiracy, combination, agreement or arrangement, if implemented, would likely prevent or lessen competition unduly (although it is not necessary to prove that the accused intended to lessen competition unduly); that the accused had the intention to enter into the agreement and had knowledge of the terms of that agreement; and that the accused was aware or ought reasonably to have been aware that the effect of the agreement would be to prevent or lessen competition unduly.